Robust Recovery of Low-Rank Matrices with Non-Orthogonal Sparse Decomposition from Incomplete Measurements

 where $\hat{v}^r$ are effectively $s$-sparse, \red{a useful concept introduced by Plan and Vershynin in \cite{Plan2013LP}. \begin{definition}[Effectively Sparse Vectors] Let

-The set of effectively $s$-sparse vectors of dimension $n$ is defined by $\{ z \in \R^n \colon \| z \|_1 / \| z \|_2 \in K_{n,s} \}$. \end{definition} \begin{remark} Note that any $s$-sparse vector is also effectively $s$-sparse.
+The set of effectively $s$-sparse vectors of dimension $n$ is defined by $\{ z \in \R^n \colon z / \| z \|_2 \in K_{n,s} \}$. \end{definition} \begin{remark} Recall that $z \in \R^n$ is $s$-sparse if it has at most $s$ nonzero entries and note that any $s$-sparse vector is also effectively $s$-sparse.
 Effectively sparse vectors are well approximated by sparse vectors as made precise in \cite[Lemma 3.2]{Plan2013LP}. \end{remark} } We call the vectors $\hat u^r$ (resp. $\hat v^r$) the left (resp. right) component vectors of $\hat X$.
 From the context it will be clear to which decomposition they are referred.
 In fact, \eqref{xSVD} does not need to be the SVD of $\hat X$, although this case is also \purple{covered} by our analysis, \red{as we do not require $\hat{v}^r$ to be mutually orthogonal}.
 We focus on decompositions \eqref{xSVD} with effectively sparse right component vectors.
-Conceptually straight-forward, but perhaps tedious modifications of the arguments lead to similar results in the left-sided and both-sided sparse case (see \Cref{MainProofSection}).\\ Furthermore, we are given some linear measurement operator $\A \colon \R^{n_1 \times n_2} \rightarrow \R^m$ and the vector of measurements $y$, which is obtained from $\hat{X}$ by
+Conceptually straight-forward, but perhaps tedious modifications of the arguments lead to similar results in the left-sided and both-sided sparse case (see Section \ref{MainProofSection}).
+We mention here that in the case of right-sided $s$-sparsity a natural dimensional setting is $R \ll s \approx n_1 \ll n_2$ (see Remark \ref{rem:dim} for a more detailed discussion).\\ Furthermore, we are given some linear measurement operator $\A \colon \R^{n_1 \times n_2} \rightarrow \R^m$ and the vector of measurements $y$, which is obtained from $\hat{X}$ by

 The operator $\A$ is completely characterized by the $m$ matrices $A_i \in \R^{n_1 \times n_2}$ and individual measurements correspond to Frobenius products $\langle A_i,\hat{X} \rangle_F = \trace(A_i \hat{X}^T)$.
 Noise comes into play by the additive vector $\eta \in \R^m$ of which only the $\ell_2$-norm is known.